An unmodifiable trust that holds a key asset — a life insurance policy.

 However, a tax may be levied on the estate, called the estate tax, if the death benefit exceeds a certain amount.

 When you die, the executor will determine the value of your estate — or the total gross assets.
-If the estate is valued over the estate tax exemption of $11.4 million, then the federal estate tax will have to be paid on any amount over the limit.
+If the estate is valued over the 2020 estate tax exemption of $11.58 million, then the federal estate tax will have to be paid on any amount over the limit.
 Additionally, some states levy their own estate taxes.
+(The estate tax exemption will increase to $11.7 million in 2021.)

 The value of a life insurance policy’s death benefit can actually contribute to the value of the estate.
 This happens when: